MikeRatcliffe/flailingmonkey/content/2022-01-07-why-i-switched-from-firefox-to-brave-after-20-years.md

 Developers were no longer given the time to be creative.
 You just had to work on an endless line of bugs and had very little input when it came to the creative process.

-This is where Mozilla began to lose it's soul.
+This is where Mozilla began to lose its soul.
 We have seen the integration of Pocket and many failed attempts at integrating things like video conferencing.
 Adverts were even added to the `about:newtab` page.

 Firefox looks more and more like Chrome.
 The rational behind making these changes is that it makes it easier for people to migrate from Chrome to Firefox.
 In my opinion the problem is that the people Firefox should be attracting are people that want something _different_ from Chrome so this is losing them users rather than gaining them.